-We take pride in our collaborative teamwork approach, hence why we believe the design-build model is the way forward for the interior fit-out of commercial spaces.
+We take pride in our collaborative teamwork approach, hence why we believe the design-build model is the way forward for the interior fit-out of commercial office spaces.

 Owners often lack construction or project management expertise, get caught up in cost overruns, change orders, schedule delays, and designer-contractors dispute.
 The lack the experience to handle these challenges properly, adds to the frustration of management and employees equally.

 Here at Dancon, we think there is a better way to build.
-As your single point of contact, we take your project from interior design and material sourcing, right through to construction, keeping ourselves liable and your costs down every step of the way.
+As your single point of contact, we take your project from interior office design and material sourcing, right through to construction, keeping ourselves liable and your costs down every step of the way.

 As your single source of accountability, we plan, budget, design, and build a project by streamlining what once was a labor-intensive coordination effort among various conflicting teams.